tillo13/room8/how_we_setup.md

 8. Verify Your Deployment
 Open your web browser and navigate to the URL provided in the output (for example, https://room8-oly.uc.r.appspot.com).
 You should see your Room8 app running live.
 ```

+Additional Changes
+Updated app.yaml
+Due to the end-of-support status of Python 3.8 on App Engine, we have updated our app.yaml file to use a supported runtime.
+The new configuration is as follows:

+runtime: python39
+entrypoint: gunicorn -b :$PORT app:app --timeout 120

+handlers:

+- url: /static
+  static_dir: static
+  secure: always
+  expiration: "30d"

+- url: /.\*
+  script: auto
+  secure: always
+  Permissions Update
+  During deployment, an error was encountered because the service account did not have the required access to the staging bucket used by Cloud Build.
+To address this issue, we granted the necessary permissions to the service account.

+The following command was executed to attach the Storage Admin role to the service account room8-oly@appspot.gserviceaccount.com:

+gcloud projects add-iam-policy-binding room8-oly \
+ --member="serviceAccount:room8-oly@appspot.gserviceaccount.com" \
+ --role="roles/storage.admin"
+This update ensures that the service account now has the proper access to manage Cloud Build operations, including creating and accessing the staging bucket.